-- 167. Úrsula and Juan are natives and citizens of Honduras.
-They are a married couple with two children.
-They left Honduras with their children in August 2018 out of fear for their lives and the lives of their children. - 168. Úrsula saw members of a Honduran gang kill her brother in 2014.
-The gang knows she witnessed the murder and have repeatedly warned Úrsula and Juan of harm to their family.
-Gang members have called the family, gone to their house, and threatened to hurt their children. - 169. Úrsula and Juan fled Honduras with their children to seek access to the asylum process in the United States.
+married couple with two children.
+They left Honduras with their children in August 2018 out of fear for their lives and the lives of their children.

+172. Úrsula saw members of a Honduran gang kill her brother in 2014.
+The gang knows she witnessed the murder and have repeatedly warned Ursula and Juan of harm to their family.
+Gang members have called the family, gone to their house, and threatened to hurt their children.

+171. Úrsula and Juan are natives and citizens of Honduras.
+They are a

+Úrsula and Juan fled Honduras with their children to seek access to the asylum process in the United States.
 They traveled to Mexico, where they were robbed at gunpoint by three men who took all their money.
-Eventually they made it to Nuevo Laredo, Mexico, in late September 2018. - 170.
-The day after they arrived in Nuevo Laredo, Úrsula, Juan, and their children went to the international bridge around 2:00 pm and sought access to the asylum process by presenting themselves at the Laredo POE.
+Eventually they made it to Nuevo Laredo, Mexico, in late September 2018.

+The day after they arrived in Nuevo Laredo, Úrsula, Juan, and their 174. children went to the international bridge around 2:00 pm and sought access to the asylum process by presenting themselves at the Laredo POE.
 When they arrived at the middle of the bridge, U.S. officials told them they could not pass because the port was closed.
 Although Juan insisted that they wanted to request asylum, one of the officials said that they had to wait their turn, the port was closed, and they could not pass.

-- 171. Úrsula, Juan, and their children subsequently traveled to Reynosa to seek access to the asylum process by presenting themselves at the Hidalgo POE.
+Ursula, Juan, and their children subsequently traveled to Reynosa to seek access to the asylum process by presenting themselves at the Hidalgo POE.
 They went to the bridge in Reynosa with their children around 5:00 a.m.
-Shortly after they passed through the turnstile, a Mexican official grabbed their documents and ordered them to walk with him back to Mexico. - 172.
-The Mexican official took Úrsula and Juan to a waiting room.
-A different Mexican official took Juan aside and warned him that he and his family could be deported. Úrsula, Juan, and their children were forced to wait all day without much food or water.
-Around 6:00 or 7:00 pm, they were allowed to leave. - 173.
-Ursula and Juan want to seek access to the asylum process in the United States, but based on their past experience with CBP's practice at the U.S.-Mexico border, they fear that they would be turned away again or deported to Honduras.
-They fear for their lives in Reynosa, but do not have money to go to another port.
+Shortly after they passed through the turnstile, a Mexican official grabbed their documents and ordered them to walk with him back to Mexico.

+- 177. At the time the First Amended Complaint was filed, Úrsula and Juan desired to seek access to the asylum process in the United States, but based on their past experience with CBP's practice at the U.S.-Mexico border, they feared that they would be turned away again or deported to Honduras.
+At that time, they feared for their lives in Reynosa. - 178.
+Defendants subsequently made arrangements to facilitate the entry of Juan, Úrsula, and their children into the United States.